-For business owners with outstanding debts, striking off a company is not an option.
+For business owners with outstanding debts, striking off a company is also not an option.

-That said, certain practitioners do sell people a ‘cheap liquidation’ and then suggest this course of action.
-It is worth understanding that any creditor can have a company reinstated even years after it has been struck off the register if is found that there are outstanding debts.
+While certain practitioners endeavour to sell people a ‘cheap liquidation’ and then suggest this course of action, it is worth understanding that any creditor can have a company reinstated even years after it has been struck off the register if is found that there are outstanding debts.

-Despite how tempting this method may appear, we always advice looking the situation squarely in the face and liquidating your company in the legally recommended method.
+Despite how tempting these methods may appear, we always advice looking the situation squarely in the face and liquidating your company in the legally recommended method.